 If you suffered an injury or illness due to toxic chemical exposure, the Law Office of Wax & Wax is committed to helping you recover workers’ compensation benefits.
 With more than 100 years of collective experience, our Glendale workers’ compensation attorneys can thoroughly review your case and determine all of your legal options.

-To receive personalized advice based on your injuries, contact our Glendale or Santa Clarita offices at (818) 946-0608 or online.
+To receive personalized advice based on your injuries, contact our work injury lawyer in Glendale or Santa Clarita at (818) 946-0608 or online.

 - 5 Most Common Wear & Tear Injuries in the Workplace

 - Common Construction Site Injuries - What You Need to Know